Publisher Council on Foreign Relations

 Adaptation efforts are also hurt by the failure of the international community to generate precise predictions on the effects of climate change.
 The IPCC focuses on long-term projections and on regional or global analyses.
 Organizations like the UNDP help countries use broader projections in national adaptation planning, and national governments sometimes assist others in such efforts.
 Whether having governments and international institutions handle these projections offers any benefits is, however, still unclear.

 U.S. Climate Change Policy Issues

-The United States and the international community face a host of challenges on the domestic and international fronts as it attempts to build a more robust international climate regime.
+The United States and the international community face a host of challenges on the domestic and international fronts in the attempt to build a more robust international climate regime.
 At home, progress has come to a virtual standstill after the failure of national cap-and-trade legislation.
-Abroad, the ultimate fate of the Kyoto protocol looms large.
-The United States will need to decide whether to rely on state-by-state emissions targets, participate in minilateral forums, or engage in multilateral negotiations for reducing emissions.
-It must also decide whether it intends to pursue a legally binding climate agreement, among other questions.
+Abroad, the ultimate fate of the Kyoto Protocol looms large.
+The United States will need to decide whether to rely on state-by-state targets, participate in minilateral forums, or engage in multilateral negotiations for reducing emissions, among other questions.
+It must also decide whether it intends to pursue a legally binding climate agreement.
 Other policy issues straddle the domestic-international divide.

 Should the international community pursue a legally binding treaty to replace the Kyoto Protocol?

 Yes: Proponents of legally binding commitments, like the Kyoto Protocol, argue that they are the only way to guarantee that countries will cut their emissions.
 Proponents also argue that by ensuring that others meet their obligations, legally binding commitments help promote stronger action by all parties.
 Moreover, they note that in some cases, legal commitments are needed to serve as the basis for schemes involving large financial flows, such as carbon trading.
 They also point to the heritage of the Kyoto Protocol, which included legally binding commitments for developed countries, and argue that it would be a step backward to take a different route in the future.